Our story

 The Cooperative

 The core.
 Owned by patient-members.
 You vote on everything that matters: who accesses your data, what research gets funded, how value is shared.
-Colorado law guarantees your majority control.
+Your control is guaranteed by the cooperative's legal structure.

 Layer 2